eZmaxinc/eZmax-SDK-go/docs/CommonReportsection.md

 `func (o *CommonReportsection) HasSReportsectionTitle() bool`

 HasSReportsectionTitle returns a boolean if a field has been set.

+### GetSReportsectionTabname

+`func (o *CommonReportsection) GetSReportsectionTabname() string`

+GetSReportsectionTabname returns the SReportsectionTabname field if non-nil, zero value otherwise.

+### GetSReportsectionTabnameOk

+`func (o *CommonReportsection) GetSReportsectionTabnameOk() (*string, bool)`

+GetSReportsectionTabnameOk returns a tuple with the SReportsectionTabname field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSReportsectionTabname

+`func (o *CommonReportsection) SetSReportsectionTabname(v string)`

+SetSReportsectionTabname sets SReportsectionTabname field to given value.

+### HasSReportsectionTabname

+`func (o *CommonReportsection) HasSReportsectionTabname() bool`

+HasSReportsectionTabname returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)